Skip to Content

 Cranberries

 German Shepherds can eat cranberries.
 They contain vitamin C, fiber, and manganese and have anti-inflammatory properties.
-They help maintain a healthy bladder, and they’re good to give to your GSD if he has a water infection.
+They help maintain a healthy bladder and are good to give to your GSD if he has a water infection.

 Cucumber